 It was the first and last time I did my own cover art.

 I always hesitate when people ask me where I’m from.
 There’s no one-word answer to that.
 Born in South Africa and raised in Canada, I’ve lived in Kenya since mid-2000 with my husband, our two children and other amusing animals.
 You can find photos of our home over here.
-If you want to hear how I sound like in real life, check out this interview:

 Currently I am immersed in the world of Mrs. Beatrice Knight and the Society for Paranormals, where African Myth meets Victorian Manners.
 The paranormal obviously plays a big role, as do quirky humour, African mythology, colonial history and tea.
 Lots of tea.
 Society for Paranormals is a series concerning dead husbands, African legends and the search for a perfect spot of tea.